What is an Marketing Executive?

 What to expect

-- Opportunities exist in most large towns and cities but are less common in rural areas.
+• Jobs are available in most large towns and cities, but less common in rural areas.

-- If you’re working for an international company, you may need to travel or work abroad.
+• Working for an international company may involve travel or working abroad.

 Qualifications